Producer Company in India

 The concept of Producer Company in India was introduced to allow cooperatives to function as a corporate entity under the Ministry of Corporate Affairs.
 In this article, we look at the procedure for registering a Producer Company in India, under the Companies Act, 2013.

 The Companies Act defines Producer as any person engaged in any activity connected with or relatable to any primary produce (Produce: “things that have been produced or grown, especially by farming”).
 A Producer Company is thus a body corporate having an object that is one or all of the following:

-- production, harvesting, procurement, grading, pooling, handling, marketing, selling, export of primary produce of the Members or import of goods or services for their benefit.
+- production, harvesting, procurement, grading, pooling, handling, marketing, selling, the export of primary produce of the Members or import of goods or services for their benefit.

 - manufacture, sale or supply of machinery, equipment or consumables mainly to its Members;

-- providing education on the mutual assistance principles to its Members and others;
+- providing education on the mutual assistance principles to its members and others;

 - rendering technical services, consultancy services, training, research and development and all other activities for the promotion of the interests of its Members;

 - generation, transmission and distribution of power, revitalisation of land and water resources, their use, conservation and communication relatable to primary produce;